ScaledAgileDevOps/SADMF/content/Release Convoy/_index.md

 #### Post Standup Standup Review

-To ensure no information is lost through insufficient documentation, each Feature Captian will also submit a daily report using the SAD Update form and email it to the Commodore who will consolidate it and file it.
+To ensure no information is lost through insufficient documentation, each Feature Captain will also submit a daily report using the SAD Update form and email it to the Commodore who will consolidate it and file it.

 #### Scrum of Scrum of Scrums